lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

     :name: portal_tut05_step02a
     :alt: The results view table, with a red arrow pointing to the icon to add a column.

+**Multi-band light curve of a supernova with symbols for all bands plotted in the same color**

 2.4.
 In the "Add a column" pop-up window, enter a name for the new column (``bands_ascii``) and the expression to convert the character in column ``band`` into its ASCII value: ``ascii("band")``.
 Set the "Data Type" to long, then click on "Add column", as shown in the figure below.